lechevaliar/CleaningData_Project/CodeBook.md

 	-LAYING

-2.subject_no. - identifie the subject who performed the activity for each window sample.
+2.subject_no. - identify the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 3.type - indicate whetther the subject is in test group or train group